 Red White and Blue Trail Loop is a 1.4 mile moderately trafficked loop trail located near Dallas, Georgia that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Open only Thu, Fri & Sat. from 9am to 5pm.

 We made numerous attempts to hike this Trail. however between work and life we were never able to catch this spot open.
 I was not aware that nature could close, however this Trail is only open Thursday, Friday, and Saturday from the hours of 9 a.m. to 5 p.m.
 Every other spot I've encountered is open daylight to dark.
 Also, there is a $5.50 fee per person just to hike the trail.
 Good thing I only wasted time driving to this site once, but I definitely won't be doing it again!
 Just one more thing that makes me loath Paulding county.
 I'll stick to trails in Cartersville thanks!!!